-In this section we will present a toy-model in supergravity (SUGRA) which can produce the scalar potential of Plateau Inflation for n=2 and $q=1^5$.
-We will follow the approach of Ref.
-[11] but only in form, not assuming the same theoretical framework (hence, we only consider a toy model) and with an important difference: we consider a minimal Kähler potential so that we can avoid producing too large n_s , but retain the successes of the n=2, q=1 Plateau Inflation model.
+In this section, we will present a toy-model in SUGRA which can produce the scalar potential of power-law plateau inflation for n = 2 and q = 1.5 We will follow the approach of Ref.
+[11] but only in form, not assuming the same theoretical framework (hence, we only consider a toy model) and with an important difference: we consider a minimal Kähler potential so that we can avoid producing too large n_s but retain the successes of the n = 2, q = 1 power-law plateau inflation model.